epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 - Google Docs’ version history tool is a Version control software optimized for single [non-plain text files](https://github.com/epiverse-trace/git-rstudio-basics/discussions/11) like Word/Doc files that works online.

-- `Git` is the Version control software optimized for [plain text files](https://en.wikipedia.org/wiki/Plain_text) that works offline and online.
+- `Git` is the Version control software optimized for [plain text files](https://en.wikipedia.org/wiki/Plain_text) that works offline.

 Plain text files can be text, code, and data.
 Example for each of these are Markdown files (`.md`), R files (`.R`), and `.csv` or `.tsv` files, respectively.